-Soft Dramatic: Soft and statuesque with a classic essence
+Soft Dramatic: Soft and statuesque with a diva essence

 I assume if you’re here you’ve fallen down the kibbe rabbit hole, attempted to type yourself, and have now come to the conclusion (or hope to have finally come to the conclusion) that you are a soft dramatic body type.